mgboateng/eloquent-slug/README.md

 will be generated.

-You could set the destination field (slug in the above example) to generate a unique slug that is deferent from the source (title in the above example).
+You could set the destination field (slug in the above example) to generate a unique slug that is different from the source (title in the above example).
 When the destination field is directly set it takes precedent over the source field as the source for generating slugs. eg.
 ```php
 Post::create([